Medium Access Control protocol for Collaborative Spectrum Learning in Wireless Networks: Conclusion

 \section{Conclusion}

-We presented an algorithm for spectrum collaboration in congested ad-hoc networks that requires no direct communication between the users.
-Instead, the algorithm relies on local estimations of the channel state information and a distributed auction that is enabled by single-channel opportunistic carrier sensing.
-Because the number of users is greater than the number of channels, time-sharing is necessary.
-Therefore, spectrum collaboration must also include access scheduling.
-Our algorithm achieves this by learning the optimal OFDMA configuration with minimal overhead.
-Furthermore, with exponentially growing window our MAC protocol enjoys a $T$-optimal regret bound of $O(\ln T)$, and with a fixed duration exploitation phase, the protocol has an exponentially decaying probability of obtaining a sub-optimal action profile, while maintaining a fixed and low overhead.
-Simulations confirmed that our protocol significantly outperforms greedy$\backslash$stable and random allocations over 5G channels.
-Further improvement can include the addition of RCS/CTS mechanism, to cope with hidden and exposed nodes.
-However, with the current signaling structure this is straightfoward addition.Further optimization of the $\gre$-scaling and the contention window size $\gb$ can speed up the convergence.
+We presented an algorithm for distributed spectrum allocation in dense D2D networks, that requires no direct communication between the ad-hoc links.
+The algorithm relies solely on the local CSI estimation and employs a distributed auction mechanism that is enabled by single-channel opportunistic carrier sensing.
+Time-sharing is introduced to relieve network congestion.
+The proposed algorithm achieves implicit collaboration for access scheduling through epoch-based learning for the optimal time-frequency configuration with a small overhead.
+With an exponentially growing window of strategy exploitation, the proposed algorithm achieves a sublinear regret bound of $O(\ln T)$.
+Comparatively, with a fixed window of exploitation, our proposed protocol achieves an exponentially decaying probability of obtaining a sub-optimal allocation profile with an arbitrarily low overhead.
+The numerical simulations demonstrate that our protocol significantly outperforms the greedy allocation using stable matching and the random allocation scheme when applied to 5G channels. \appendices